-A copy of the latest year's accounts is included in this Handbook (see AGM Minutes and accounts here).
+A copy of the latest year's accounts and AGM Minutes is available on the village hall webpage.

 (vi) Preparing accounts

 Our accounting year runs to 31st March.
 As a charity with income below £250,000, we can prepare accounts on a 'simple' basis, which is essentially a summary of receipts and payments for the year and a statement of account balances or other assets at the year end.